mscdex/ssh2-streams/README.md

     * For `no-more-sessions@openssh.com`, there is no `reqData`.

-    * For any other requests, it's a _Buffer_ containing the raw request-specific data.
+    * For any other requests, it's a _Buffer_ containing raw request-specific data *if* there is any extra data.

 * **CHANNEL_OPEN**(< _object_ >channelInfo) - `channelInfo` contains: